Call for Papers

 Participants may present one paper, serve on a roundtable, or provide panel comments.
 They may not fill more than one of these roles during the conference, nor should they propose to do so to the Program Committee.
 Members who act as panel chairs for only one session may deliver a paper, serve on a roundtable, or offer comments in a different session.
 Members who serve as both the chair and commentator of a single session may not present in another session unless they do so at the invitation of the SMH leadership.

-All submissions must be made through the 2023 SMH Submission Portal at www.smhannualmeeting.org.
+All submissions must be made through the 2024 SMH Submission Portal at www.smhannualmeeting.org.
 One person will need to gather all required information for panel and roundtable submissions and accurately enter the information in the portal.
 Or, panel organizers can click on "invite (author name)" in the submission portal to send panelists an email, letting them know they need to complete their profile details.
 We recommend choosing a personal email rather than a work one due to participants changing jobs, etc. Individual paper submissions can be made by the individual.
-For questions about the submission process, contact Dr. Heather Venable at email@example.com.
-The submission portal will be accessible on or about 07 June.
+For questions about the submission process, contact Dr. Terrence Peterson at email@example.com.
+The submission portal will be accessible in July.

 There will be no virtual component to the 2024 conference.